 Drift Between Limestone Peaks

-A turquoise bay peppered with tropical outcrops, Bai Tu Long Bay is every bit as beautiful as neighbouring Halong, but with less crowds.
+A turquoise bay peppered with tropical outcrops, Bai Tu Long Bay is every bit as beautiful as neighbouring Halong, but with fewer crowds.
 Rich in stunning views, you’ll drift between emerald karst islets and laze on tiny beaches.
-You’ll stay aboard a traditional Chinese junk boat rocked to sleep by the rhythm of the water.
+You’ll stay aboard a traditional Chinese junk boat, rocked to sleep by the rhythm of the water.